 Michael notes that his process was somewhat unusual.
 “Traditionally,” he explains, “a filmmaker would wait to get a distributor to do this because the distributor will have money to help you rent the venue.
 That’s why it was so fortuitous that I came across Fundbox this past January.”

 Accessing funds to book extra screenings

-Michael discovered Fundbox in Eventbrite’s Spectrum app center while looking for ideas to help market his film.
+Michael discovered Fundbox in Eventbrite’s app marketplace while looking for ideas to help market his film.
 He was able to sign up in seconds and gained access to the funds he needed the next day, all without leaving the Eventbrite website.

 These funds solved a common issue experienced by independent filmmakers and other event organizers of all types: the gap in cash flow that occurs between planning an event and waiting for the funds from ticket sales to arrive.

 “It’s frustrating,” says Michael, summing up this bottleneck, “because you can make a lot of money but first you’ve got to put a little money down up front and if you don’t have it you are out of luck.
 It was nice to have the Fundbox option, to be able to get some funds in place to put down for the deposits and then list the screenings on Eventbrite.”